ABSENCES AND ATTENDANCE

 Little Sprouts Montessori’s Primary program is a 3 yr. interrelated, cumulative curriculum during pre-K and Kindergarten years.
 For your child to reap the greatest reward from the program we ask you to invest in your child completing their Kindergarten at LSM.

 A child will not be allowed to return to school until after proper treatment and all adult lice, as well as nits, are removed.
 Teachers will check children’s heads upon arrival at school.
 If lice- and nit-free, the child may stay.
-Nap mats and other personal items will be sent home to avoid spread.
+Nap mats and other personal items will be sent home to avoid spreading.
 Our policy is different from public elementary schools because the American Academy of Pediatrics states: “Little information is available on the incidence and control of head lice outside of the school-aged population and outside of school.
 Because head lice are most readily transmitted by direct head-to-head contact, child care programs, and camps where children share sleeping quarters may allow for easier spread.
 Therefore, it may be prudent to establish stricter criteria than in the school-based setting for identifying and treating others in these special settings once an index case is identified.”
 Children must be nit free to return to school for several reasons.

 Nit removal guarantees the child has been fully treated.